NghiNgo/process-breakdown/blockchain/music-rights.md

 ```bash
 cd smartcontract
 ```
-This command changes the current directory to the smart contract directory. - TypeScript
+This command changes the current directory to the smart contract directory.
+You'll be prompted with the following options:

+- Choose "Create a TypeScript project"
+- Confirm the Hardhat project root (it should default to your current directory)
+- Choose to add a .gitignore file (recommended)
+- Choose to install the sample project's dependencies (recommended)

 ```bash
 npx hardhat